 On October 20, 2017, you requested an advisory legal opinion concerning whether Gamblit Poker LIVE!
 V1.0 constitutes a Class II game under the Indian Gaming Regulatory Act ("IGRA") when played on Indian lands in Michigan.
-The short answer is yes.
-Based upon the game descriptions submitted, Gamblit Poker LIVE!
-V1.0 qualifies as a variation of poker that is not a banked card game or an electronic facsimile of poker.
-And because card games played for money and poker are explicitly authorized by the laws of Michigan, it is a Class II game when played on Indian lands there.
+On January 8, 2018, the NIGC Office of General Counsel (OGC) issued an opinion, opining that Gamblit Poker LIVE!
+V1.0 qualifies as such a game.
+Upon receipt of the opinion, you requested that it be revised to address the play of the game in Indiana as well.
+Consequently, this legal opinion supersedes the prior one, addressing the play of the game on Indian lands in both states.